RLBot/core/README.md

 The RLBot Core Project builds a `RLBotServer.exe` binary that allows custom bots and scripts to interface with Rocket League.

-This is a C++ rewrite of the old backend that lived at [RLBot/src/main/cpp/RLBotInterface](https://github.com/RLBot/RLBot/tree/00720d1efc447e5495d3952a03e10b5b762421ee/src/main/cpp/RLBotInterface) in v4.
+This is a C# rewrite of the old C++ backend that lived at [RLBot/src/main/cpp/RLBotInterface](https://github.com/RLBot/RLBot/tree/00720d1efc447e5495d3952a03e10b5b762421ee/src/main/cpp/RLBotInterface) in v4.

 ## Developer Setup